alsosprachben/mnvkd/design.md

 # M:N Virtual Kernel Daemon Design

-#concurrency model
+## Concurrency Model

-	- Consumer interfaces can be synchronous(request, response) or asynchronous(request and wait) - Producer interfaces can be synchronous(request, response) with or without reentrance (with a request queue), or asynchronous (request becomes a future)
+- Consumer interfaces can be synchronous (request, response) or asynchronous (request and wait).
+- Producer interfaces can be synchronous (request, response) with or without reentrance (with a request queue), or asynchronous (request becomes a future).
 - Interfaces should be synchronous unless parallelism is needed.
-- coroutines are made reentrant with a per-coroutine queue.
+- coroutines are made reentrant with queues, hence virtual sockets as channels.

-#Resource Concurrency Interface
+### Resource Concurrency Interface

 Queue internal to compute resources.
 Block external to compute resources.
 For example, golang uses fixed sized queues as channels between internal resource goroutines, but uses a single event loop for blocking on network resources, which are external.

+Hence `struct vk_io_future`, for external blocks, is its own thing.

-#One Dynamic Queue
+### One Dynamic Queue

 You only need one dynamic queue in a particular path.
 All the rest can be fixed if you block externally, to regulate black-pressure.
 This is the one piece missing from golang, although it is easy to implement using auto-growing slices, except for the realloc() overhead.

-#Memory Layout
+### One Dynamic Memory Structure

+This also applies to working with fixed-sized memory structures.
+You only need dynamic resources at all if you can't block.
+The most dynamic thing must be the blocking.
+Hence blocking runtimes, and micro-heaps.

 Each coroutine gets a heap of fixed pages backed by a single memory mapping.
 Within the heap, page-aligned, fixed-sized array allocations of a particular type may be allocated, until the heap pages are exhausted.

+By being a single memory mapping, `mprotect()` can be faster, especially with huge pages.

 ## Platform Principles